-2.2.2 Continuing Education Requirement in General - To satisfy the General Qualification Standard, actuaries are required to complete and document at least thirty (30) hours each calendar year of relevant continuing education of which at least three (3) hours must be on professionalism topics and at least six (6) hours must be "organized activities" (see Section 2.2.7).
+Qualification Standard, actuaries are required to complete and document at least thirty (30) hours each calendar year of relevant continuing education of which at least three (3) hours must be on professionalism topics, at least one (1) hour must be on bias topics, no more than three (3) hours may be on general business skill topics, and at least six (6) hours must be "organized activities" (see section 2.2.6).
 The 30-hour requirement will typically be met in the calendar year preceding the year in which the actuary issues a Statement of Actuarial Opinion.
 However, if the 30-hour requirement is not met in the year before an actuary issues a Statement of Actuarial Opinion, the shortfall can be earned in the same year, if earned prior to issuing the SAO.
 The hours earned to satisfy the shortfall cannot be applied to satisfy the continuing education requirement for the current year.